NicholasSynovic/nicholassynovic.github.io/content/summaries/the-random-subspace-method-for-constructing-decision-forests.md

 Her main contributions were:

-- An efficent algorithm for generating decision trees
+- An efficient algorithm for generating decision trees
-- A comparison of 8 forest construction algorithms on publicly availible datasets
+- A comparison of 8 forest construction algorithms on publicly available datasets

 ______________________________________________________________________